 Acceptable weapon types – Long barreled heavier rifle with a high powered scope.

-All classes may carry a sidearm/secondary (mandatory for DMR and Sniper) with up to 3 real capacity magazines (usually 20-30 rounds per mag).
+All classes may carry a sidearm/secondary (mandatory for DMR and Sniper) with up to 75 rounds of ammo.

 Rules relating to gameplay are intended to impart a bit more realism, and role-play is highly encouraged.
 Bandages are used to get wounded players back into the action as quickly as possible.